 Take a deep breath

 Go ahead, take a deep breath, but know that your body will release the same amount of CO2 regardless of what bizarre yoga breathing techniques you try. 😉 Rest assured that if you’re exercising regularly and following a healthy meal plan, your body is doing exactly what it needs to do.
-A great way to breathe out more fat is by being very strict about your food choices — something we don’t recommend because, well, it’s not sustainable.
+Though an effective way to breathe out more fat is by being very strict about your food choices, we personally don’t recommend doing this as it’s not sustainable.
 Another way is by doing long, intense workouts or HIIT.

 To lose weight, get fitter, gain muscle, or breath out more fat, sign up for 8fit.
 We’re here to help you reach your goals — whatever they may be.